-Priority The Priority field indicates the urgency with which the process, if it is to be started, is to be considered by the Scheduling System.
+Priority The field Priority states the urgency with which the process is taken into account by the Scheduling System if it is to be started.
 The range of values for priorities ranges from 100 (very low) to 0 (very high).
-In the system, all the startable jobs with their priorities are taken into account and the job with the highest priority is started.
-If two jobs have an identical priority, the job with the lowest ID will be started.
+All startable jobs and their priorities are taken into account in the system and then the job with the highest priority is started.

+If two jobs have an identical priority, the job with the lowest ID is started.

 The longer the waiting time for a job before it is started in the Scheduling System, the higher its priority.
-This means that if a process is started with a priority of 50, its priority increases per time unit.
+This means that if a process with a priority of 50 is started, its priority increases per time unit.
 This is set in the Scheduling System configuration.
-For example, the priority of a job can increase by one point every half an hour.
-This means that the priority is 49 after half an hour, then 48 after one hour, etc. Consequently, older jobs are accorded a higher priority and taken into account before more recently submitted jobs.
+For example, a job can increase by one priority point per half hour.
+This means that after half an hour the priority is 49, after an hour it is 48, and so on.
+Consequently, older jobs get a higher priority and are considered before newly submitted jobs.